Revisiting the Group-Dominant Elliptical NGC 5044 in the Radio Band: Continuum Emission and Detection of HI Absorption: Observations and data reduction

 We only proceed with the data covering the frequency range of 1200-1520\,MHz to limit the computing resources required for calibration and imaging.
 The data were calibrated on the {\tt ilifu} computer cluster hosted by the Inter-University Institute for Data Intensive Astronomy (IDIA).

 Following \cite{Tirna2021, Tirna_2022}, we first performed the cross-calibration in {\tt CARAcal} (see Section\,\ref{contiumm_reduction} for details).
 The frequency range covering Galactic emission was flagged.
-The calibrated measurement set was binned in frequency by a factor of 5 to achieve a higher signal-to-noise ratio.
+The calibrated measurement set was binned in frequency by a factor of 5 (only for continuum calibration) to achieve a higher signal-to-noise ratio.
 The continuum imaging was performed in {\tt WSClean} using Briggs weighting with a robust parameter of $-0.5$, and uv taper of 10\arcsec.
 These parameters were chosen to achieve an optimal balance between angular resolution and sensitivity, with the uv taper specifically applied to recover low surface brightness continuum emission.
 The {\tt SoFiA} \citep{Serra2015} source finder, integrated into {\tt CARACal}, was utilized to automatically produce a sky mask from the output deconvolved image.
 The self-calibration solutions were interpolated in frequency and transferred to the cross-calibrated target measurement set.

 We subtracted the sky model using the task {\tt mstransform} within CARACal and fitted a second-order polynomial fit to remove any residual continuum emission from the spectral line data.
 The data were Doppler corrected to a barycentric reference frame.
 Finally, spectral line cubes (1370-1425~MHz) were created using WSClean Briggs weighting with a robust value of $-0.5$ and without any uvtaper, giving an angular resolution of $8.3\arcsec \times 7.6\arcsec$.
+A number of galaxies in the group have been detected in the new MeerKAT observations.
+The \hi\ results for other galaxies in the NGC~5044 group will be presented in a later paper.
+The final \hi cubes were smoothened using binning and boxcart methods, as summarized in Table\,\ref{Tabel:HI_image_properties}.